“Thoſe for Ornament are principally deſigns from the antique, elegantly enriched and adapted for the decoration of chimney-pieces”

 This page covers ornaments from and inspired by the ancient world — largely Greece and Rome, occasionally Egypt — as they appeared on 18th century chimney-pieces.
 I’m less interested in the architecture of the space — the chimney-pieces made of marble sculpted to resemble an ancient tomb or Roman temple — and more on the smaller movable pieces, such as busts, statuettes, and obelisks.

-Like the garnitures, these tend to be arranged with precise symmetry — often in odd numbers, with the largest or most visually interesting piece in the middle.
-In some cases, the sculptures are intermixed with the sorts of vases and urns that might otherwise be arranged as garniture elements.
-Some garniture vases and urns were in classical forms or designs, which would have complemented and enhanced the artificial antiquity of the display.
+As elements of garnitures, these tend to be arranged symmetrically — often in odd numbers, with the largest or most visually interesting piece in the middle.
+In some cases, the sculptures are intermixed with vases and urns.
+Some garniture vases and urns were in classical forms or designs, which complemented and enhanced the display’s sense of antiquity.

 Advertising Antiquity: